sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 This panel indicates index records errored due to repeated reset every 5m.

-Refer to the [alert solutions reference](./alert_solutions.md#frontend-codeintel-background-index-reset-failures) for alerts related to this panel.
+> NOTE: Alerts related to this panel are available in the [alert solutions reference](./alert_solutions.md#frontend-codeintel-background-index-reset-failures).

-<sub>Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).</sub>
+<sub>*Managed by the [Sourcegraph Code-intelligence team](https://about.sourcegraph.com/handbook/engineering/code-intelligence).*</sub>

 <br />